 If you’re remodeling a galley kitchen or any food preparation areas where space is at an absolute premium, counter depth refrigerators are a great choice!
-While it is true that they offer less average cubic footage than stand-alone refrigerators, they’re a great way to make your kitchen appear less cramped, and they also add a real touch of class!
+While it is true that they offer less average cubic footage than full-depth refrigerators, they’re a great way to make your kitchen appear less cramped, and they also add a real touch of class!

-The standard depth for countertops is 25 inches, which is typically measured from the wall to the counter's edge.
+The standard depth for countertops is 24 inches, which is typically measured from the wall to the counter's edge.
 Keep in mind that backsplashes aren’t always included in that measurement, and tiled counters can also make a slight difference.

 The differences in reported depths can be attributed to a number of factors, most notably what is included and isn’t included in the measurement.
 Sometimes the reported depth is solely for the unit itself, and sometimes it also includes the coils in the back.
 Keep that in mind and you'll need to allow at least ⅜” of space behind the unit so that there’s room for the plug, and to allow for proper ventilation.

 Counter depth refrigerators are designed to have the casement (excluding the door and handles) to be flush with the edge of counters and cabinets will still allowing for doors to open freely.
 Be sure that you measure all dimensions for your opening, and confirm that the refrigerator will fit properly before you get it home!